|TOUR SUMMARY & ORE DEPOSIT DESCRIPTIONS

 The Rhovan iron-vanadium mine is located approximately 35 km ENE of Rustenburg in the North West Province of South Africa, and lies within the Western Lobe of the Bushveld Complex.

 It exploits vanadium bearing titaniferous magnetite bands in the Upper Zone of the Bushveld Complex.
 The mafic component of the Bushveld Complex (known as the Rustenburg Layered Suite) has been subdivided into five zones, from the base, the Marginal, Lower, Critical, Main and Upper Zones respectively.
-For background on the geology and mineralisation of the Bushveld Complex, see the separate record on the complex.
+For background on the regional geological and metallogenic setting see the Bushveld Complex record.

 The Main Zone, which underlies the host Upper Zone, is composed of gabbros grading upwards into gabbronorites, with several anorthosites and a distinct Pyroxenite Marker two thirds of the way up the Zone.
 The base of the Upper Zone is defined by the first appearance of cumulus magnetite above the Pyroxenite Marker.
 This zone is composed of gabbro, anorthosite and a roof zone of olivine diorite, and has been divided into: i).
 Subzone A at the base, composed of 700 m of anorthosite and magnetite ferrogabbro, and more than 11 magnetite layers; ii).
 Subzone B, where cumulus Fe-rich olivine appears, composed of around 580 m of anorthosite, troctolite, and olivine and magnetite ferrogabbro containing 7 more magnetite layers; and iii).
 Subzone C where apatite is present as an additional cumulus phase in a 1000 m thick sequence of olivine diorite with anorthosite and magnetite rich diorite and a further 7 magnetite layers.